ReidGlaze/ReidGlaze.github.io/_posts/2023-08-12-Mining-Intelligence.md

 ### Model Selection and Training
+The data was split into '80% training' and '20% testing' data.

 A `RandomForestRegressor` was chosen to predict the two targets.
 The model was trained on the training data to capture patterns in the input features that influence the concentrations.
+The number of iterations was set to 20.

 ### Model Evaluation
 The model's predictions on the test set were evaluated using the Mean Squared Error (MSE) and \( R^2 \) score for both targets.
 These metrics provide a quantitative measure of the model's accuracy and fit.